Coach for Business, Life and Grief

 Photo by Molly Quan

-As a first-generation Iraqi/Romanian American, Sarah Shaoul grew up watching her immigrant parents and extended family work hard to pursue the “American Dream.”
-She saw firsthand the challenges her family faced overcoming language, cultural, social, and other barriers.
-Each of her family members hustled balancing multiple jobs, pursuing education and some creating small businesses to support their families in an uphill economic reality.
-Some of her greatest memories are large family gatherings, enjoying a delicious combination of Iraqi, Hungarian, Romanian, and Jewish foods together, while her family spoke a pigeon of an equal number of languages.
+As a first-generation Iraqi/Romanian American, I grew up watching my immigrant parents and extended family work hard to pursue the “American Dream.”
+I saw firsthand the challenges my family faced overcoming language, cultural, social, and other barriers.
+Everyone hustled – balancing multiple jobs, pursuing education, and some creating small businesses in an uphill economic reality.

-Inspired by her family’s pluck and tenacity, Sarah moved to Portland at the age of 21, opening her first store, a vintage and resale clothing shop with just $2,500.
-That business, Retread Threads, would grow into downtown Portland with a 2nd location and give birth to its little sibling store, Black Wagon, an e-commerce store with a soon-to-follow flagship in Portland, Oregon.
+Inspired by my family’s pluck and tenacity, I moved to Portland at the age of 21, opening my first store, a vintage and resale clothing shop with just $2,500.
+That business, Retread Threads, would grow into a second location in downtown Portland and give birth to its little sibling store, Black Wagon, an e-commerce shop with a soon-to-follow flagship in Portland, Oregon.

-After 28 years owning and operating brick and mortar retail concepts, Sarah sold her last store to pursue her love of writing and a passion project in the form of a podcast.
+After 28 years owning and operating brick-and-mortar retail concepts, I sold my last store to pursue my love of writing and a passion project in the form of a podcast.
 Grief Gratitude & Greatness is an exploration of our culture’s relationship with grief by engaging people in conversation to normalize often-stigmatized, difficult subjects.
-In 2020 Sarah received a RACC grant for the podcast.
+In 2020, I received a RACC grant for the podcast.

-Throughout the past two decades, Sarah has worked as a coach and consultant for small businesses working with clients independently and as a counselor with The Small Business Development Center.
-She has also long advocated for small businesses as a member of Portland’s Small Business Advisory Council and other public sector forums.
+Throughout the past two decades, I have worked as a coach and consultant for small businesses, working with clients independently and as a counselor with The Small Business Development Center.
+I have long advocated for small businesses as a member of Portland’s Small Business Advisory Council and other public sector forums.

-In 2020 Sarah Shaoul created PDXSOS.com, a consumer-facing call to action to support small businesses by purchasing gift certificates.
+In 2020, I created PDXSOS.com, a consumer-facing call to action to support small businesses negatively impacted by the pandemic.
 PDXSOS.com is now Small Shops - Big Hearts, a directory of over 800 small businesses.
-Concurrently she founded Bricks Need Mortar, a membership organization that provides advocacy, guidance, coaching, connection, partnerships, and solutions to keep our small business community thriving.
-For this work, Sarah was awarded Oregon’s Travel and Tourism Industry’s Portland’s Rising Star Achievement Award.
+Concurrently, I founded Bricks Need Mortar, an organization that provides advocacy, consulting, connection, and solutions to keep our small business community thriving.

 signature_sarah.png